alansadev/alansadev/README.md

 # Alan Sá

 - I'm graduating in systems analisys and development at the Infnet institute.
-- I'm currently learning React and Java.
+- I'm currently learning React, NextJS and NestJS.
 - I'm Node.js Back-End Developer!
 - I'm from Brazil.